cerner/fhir.cerner.com/content/dstu2/authorization.md

 application to utilize the requested scopes on the user's behalf.
 As such, your application should request only the minimum scopes needed in order to fulfill its function.

+_Note_:  Many combinations of scopes are possible to be requested and approved, but not all may be recognized by then given version of a FHIR API resource being used.
+Please refer to the respective FHIR API resource documentation for a full list of its capabilities.

 In addition to FHIR<sup>®</sup> resource scopes, the SMART<sup>®</sup> on FHIR<sup>®</sup> authorization framework also defines these additional scopes